 After living in a European country for more than 6 months, students are eligible to purchase an Interrail Pass or a One Country Pass.
 They are similar to Eurail passes; however, they may be more or less expensive depending on the current exchange rate.
 Detailed information on these two options may be obtained online at www.interrail.eu, and at major train stations in Europe.

 Hostels are low-cost overnight accommodations where travelers can sleep and eat.
-Accommodations are dormitory style with separate bedrooms and bathrooms for males and females.
+Accommodations are dormitory style with separate bedrooms and bathrooms for men and women.
 Many hostels offer private and family accommodations as well.
 A self-service kitchen where meals can be prepared and common rooms for socializing create an atmosphere that encourages travelers to share experiences.
 Some hostels have mail pick-up service, laundry facilities, baggage and bicycle storage.
 Generally overnight fees range from $8-$25 per night depending on the location and season.

-The “Let’s Go” and “Lonely Planet” guides provide information and recommendations on hostels.
+The Let’s Go and Lonely Planet guides provide information and recommendations on hostels.
 Hostel information can also be found at Hostelling International or hostels.com.
 Casamundo is another site that compares holiday houses, homes and apartments of every category and price range.

-Theft is the most common crime reported among study abroad students.
+- Theft is the most common crime reported among study abroad students.
 Think about ways to keep money safe such as keeping small amounts in various places.
 This is especially true on trains or long flights where a student may fall asleep.

-Consider investing in a sturdy backpack with a padlock.
+- Consider investing in a sturdy backpack with a padlock.
 This is useful while traveling or if luggage is left unattended at a hostel.

-The voltage of electricity varies from country to country.
+- The voltage of electricity varies from country to country.
 Department stores, travel agencies, and office supply stores sell electricity converter kits.
 These converters work well, but are not designed for extended use.
 Students going abroad for a year should consider buying electronics abroad.

 See the Study Abroad Handbook for a complete packing list and more helpful tips.